matauranz/steve/README.md

-to create github pull.... for new content pushed from local sgit...
+To create github pull.... for new content pushed from local sgit...

 in sgit app..   project steve    create new branch